mixpanel/docs/pages/docs/migration/google-analytics.md

 To backfill data, we recommend:
 - If you have a CDP, this should be straightforward
-    - Utilize the CDPs backfilling feature, like [Segment Replay](https://segment.com/docs/guides/what-is-replay/), to re-send historical data to Mixpanel
+    - Utilize the CDP's backfilling feature, like [Segment Replay](https://segment.com/docs/guides/what-is-replay/), to re-send historical data to Mixpanel
 - For any other implementation method
     - First, export your data to the data warehouse so you have a record of Universal Analytics
     - Once exported, your data warehouse tables can be transformed and modeled into the [event format](/docs/data-structure/events-and-properties) Mixpanel expects